timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

     git push -u origin master
     ```

-At this point, you have a GitHub repo with just the Lambda function in it.
-Let's see how to connect this repo to the AWS Lambda function.
+At this point, you have a GitHub repository with just the Lambda function in it.
+Now you can connect this repository to the AWS Lambda function.

 ## Connect GitHub and AWS Lambda